tonyp-hc/demo-consul-service-mesh/prepared_queries/README.md

 Failover policies are flexible and can be applied in a variety of ways including:
 * Fully static lists of alternate datacenters.
 * Fully dynamic policies that make use of Consul's [network coordinate](https://www.consul.io/docs/internals/coordinates.html) subsystem.

-* Automatically determine the next best datacenter to failover to based on network round trip time.
+Prepared query templates can even allow one policy to apply to many, or even all services, with just a small number of templates.

-Prepared queries can be made with policies specific to certain services and prepared query templates can allow one policy to apply to many, or even all services, with just a small number of templates.
+## Configuration Details
 We will be using the following features:
 * Private Network DC1
 * Private Network DC2